xnor-gate/shibboleth_bot/README.md

 1. [Obtain](https://discordpy.readthedocs.io/en/latest/discord.html#creating-a-bot-account) a Discord bot token and save it in `config/token.txt`.
 2. [Invite](https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot) the bot to an appropriate server using the instructions in [the previous section](#adding-the-bot-to-your-server).
 3. (Optional) [Create](https://support.discord.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-) an appropriately named role on the server for each channel (to hold users who are currently playing).
 You can also create a role for players who wish to be notified of a game.
 Role names are configured in `./config`.
 (See `./config/shib.yaml` for an example.)
-Make sure the playing role is below the role for your bot (otherwise permissions won't work).
+Make sure these role are listed below the role for your bot so that the bot has permissions for them.

 Run unit tests:
 ``` bash